-- Preheat your oven to 325ºF and grease a 7x11-inch or 9x9-inch baking dish.
+- Preheat your oven to 325ºF and oil an 11x7-inch or 9x9-inch baking dish.

-- In a large bowl, mix together the dry ingredients -sifted flour, powdered sugar, baking powder, baking soda, salt, pumpkin spice, and cinnamon.
+- In a large bowl, mix together the dry ingredients -sifted flour, sugar, baking powder, baking soda, salt, pumpkin spice, and cinnamon.

 - Pour the wet ingredients into the bowl of dry.

-- Then use a spatula to gently fold the ingredients together until the batter is well combined.
+- Gently mix until the batter starts to come together.
+Then use a spatula to finish gently folding the ingredients together until the batter is just combined.
 The batter will be thick.

 - Spread the batter into the prepared baking dish.

 - Bake low and slow at 325ºF for 25-30 minutes, or until a toothpick inserted into the center of the cake comes out clean.

 - Allow the cake to cool completely before frosting.